sourcegraph/handbook/content/ce/index.md

 - with the [Sales team](../sales/index.md) in our relationships with prospects and customers; and
 - with the [Product team](../product/index.md) and [Engineering team](../engineering/index.md) on product feedback and requirements (by aggregating and relaying what users tell us, and by helping team members get in touch with or solicit feedback from the right users).

+### What is the difference between a Customer Engineer and Customer Support Engineer?
+CSEs are the go-to technical team for our CEs, helping customers both pre- and post-sales, and allowing CEs to do more proactive work by taking on the reactive technical troubleshooting work when customers experience issues.
+We can think of CE and CSE as work best friends, working closely together every day.
+Where Sales is focused on the commercial relationship, CE is focused on product success/usage/adoption.
+If the CE is stuck, doesn’t know the answer, that is the exact right time to bring in a CSE and let support do the heads-down troubleshooting work.

 ---

 * [Customer Engineering Onboarding](onboarding.md)